 (previously CartoDB) and uMap

-• To find out how many visitors per day visit the website and the blog and which contents are most read
+• How many daily visitors we have and which contents are most read

-• To find out which items on our website are downloaded (e.g. PDF, detailed form, reports, short articles)
+• The items are downloaded (e.g. PDF, detailed form, reports, short articles)

-• To identify the elements that cannot be found, i.e. the 404s, so that they can be corrected.
+• The elements that cannot be found, i.e. the 404s, so that they can be corrected

-• To identify the types of operating systems and browsers used so that we can design our website accordingly
+• The types of operating systems and browsers used so that we can design our website accordingly

 These statistics are recorded anonymously and are only accessible to CartONG for less than 13 months.
 However, we keep the aggregated data indefinitely and use it both internally (for example, we will report the number of annual visitors to our site at the General Assembly in the presence of Board members and all other CartONG members) and externally (for example, in the context of reporting to one of our donors).

-If you perform a personally identifiable action via third-party services on our website or blog - for example, by subscribing to our MailChimp
+If you perform an action for which you are required to share and store personal information via third-party services on our communication platforms - for example, by subscribing to our MailChimp

 newsletter (more information on this in Section II.1.) or by making a non-anonymous donation via HelloAsso

-(more information on this in Section II.8.) - your browsing habits may instead be recorded by these same services in a way that is attributable to you.
+(more information on this in Section II.8.) - your browsing habits may instead be recorded by these same services.
 If you wish to obtain more information on this point, we invite you to read the following section (III.8.) on the management of cookies.

-On the website, you can also freely communicate personal data to CartONG, through online forms in order to interact with the association, to register for an event, to receive information about the association or its publications, to apply for a job, to exercise your rights under the GDPR and the French Loi Informatique et Libertés, etc. On the blog, it is also possible for you to communicate to CartONG your personal data by using the "comment" function.
+On the website, you can also freely communicate personal data to CartONG, through online forms in order to interact with the association, to register for an event, to receive information about the association or its publications, to apply for a job, to exercise your rights under the GDPR and the French Loi Informatique et Libertés, etc. The same goes for the Learning Corner, for sending user feedback.
+On the blog, it is also possible for you to communicate to CartONG your personal data by using the "comment" function.
 These data collections through webforms are limited to the strict minimum.
-For example, each form clearly indicates the data that is strictly necessary to achieve the purpose (such as your email address and your consent if you subscribe to CartONG newsletters).
-If you have to communicate to CartONG personal data of third parties, make sure to inform them beforehand and ask for their consent.
+For example, each form clearly indicates the data that is necessary to achieve the purpose it is after (such as your email address and your consent if you subscribe to CartONG newsletters).

-The personal data that you have communicated to CartONG through the website and the blog are, unless you request otherwise, processed and stored by our association and thus used by the employees, interns and civic service volunteers concerned as well as the members of the Board - whenever relevant.
-They can be on occasion processed and/or accessible by CartONG's subcontractors (in the sense of article 4.8 of the GDP
+The personal data that you have communicated to CartONG through its communication platforms are, unless you request otherwise, processed and stored by our association and thus used by the authorized persons - whenever relevant.
+They can be on occasion processed and/or accessible by CartONG's subcontractors (in the sense of article 4.8 of the GDPR

-R) in a strictly supervised manner.
+) in a strictly supervised manner.
 If, exceptionally, a communication to third parties is planned, it will be carried out on the basis of your free, informed and explicit consent.
 The length of time personal data is kept depends on the purpose for which it is to be used.
-Under no circumstances do we use your data for decision making or automated profiling.

-All the pages of the website and the blog that allow the entry of personal data are under the https protocol.
-CartONG is committed to protecting the personal data processed through its website and its blog to the highest level.
+All the pages of the CartONG communication platforms that allow the entry of personal data are under the https protocol.
+CartONG is committed to protecting the personal data processed through its communication platforms to the highest level.
 However, we cannot guarantee the security of your personal computer or of the Internet, and any online communication is at the user's own risk (including on our site).
 Please do not hesitate to inform us of any signs that may indicate a lack of security.